World Chess Championship: Anand (2007–2013)

 Kramnik played to defend his title at the World Chess Championship 2007 in Mexico.
 This was an 8-player double round robin tournament, the same format as was used for the FIDE World Chess Championship 2005.
 This tournament was won by Viswanathan Anand, thus making him the World Chess Champion.
 Because Anand's World Chess Champion title was won in a tournament rather than a match, a minority of commentators questioned the validity of his title.
-Kramnik also made ambiguous comments about the value of Anand's title, but did not claim the title himself.
+Kramnik also made ambiguous comments about the value of Anand's title, but did not claim the title himself then.
+(In a 2015 interview Kramnik dated the loss of his world championship title to his 2008 match against Anand rather than the 2007 tournament, and he likewise did not contradict an interviewer who dated it thus in a 2019 interview.)
 Subsequent world championship matches returned to the format of a match between the champion and a challenger.

 The following two championships had special clauses arising from the 2006 unification.
 Kramnik was given the right to challenge for the title he lost in a tournament in the World Chess Championship 2008, which Anand won.
 Then Topalov, who as the loser of the 2006 match was excluded from the 2007 championship, was seeded directly into the Candidates final of the World Chess Championship 2010.
-He won the Candidates (against Gata Kamsky).
-Anand again won the championship match.
+He won the Candidates (against Gata Kamsky) to set up a match against Anand, who again won the championship match.
 The next championship, the World Chess Championship 2012, had short knock-out matches for the Candidates Tournament.
-This format was not popular with everyone, and world No. 1 Magnus Carlsen withdrew in protest.
+This format was not popular with everyone, and Magnus Carlsen withdrew in protest.
 Boris Gelfand won the Candidates.
 Anand won the championship match again, in tie breaking rapid games, for his fourth consecutive world championship win.

-Carlsen (2013–present)
+Carlsen (2013–2023)

-Since 2013, the Candidates Tournament has been an 8-player double round robin tournament, with the winner playing a match against the champion for the title.
-The Norwegian Magnus Carlsen won the 2013 Candidates and then convincingly defeated Anand in the World Chess Championship 2013.
+Since 2013, the Candidates Tournament has been an eight-player double round robin tournament, with the winner playing a match against the champion for the title.
+Norwegian Magnus Carlsen won the 2013 Candidates and then convincingly defeated Anand in the World Chess Championship 2013.

 Beginning with the 2014 Championship cycle, the World Championship has followed a 2-year cycle: qualification for the Candidates in the odd year, the Candidates tournament early in the even year, and the World Championship match later in the even year.
 This and the next two cycles resulted in Carlsen successfully defending his title: against Anand in 2014; against Sergey Karjakin in 2016; and against Fabiano Caruana in 2018.
 Both the 2016 and 2018 defences were decided by tie-break in rapid games.

 The COVID-19 pandemic disrupted the 2020 Candidates Tournament, and caused the next match to be postponed from 2020 to 2021.
 Carlsen again successfully defended his title, defeating Ian Nepomniachtchi in the World Chess Championship 2021.